michael-buschbeck/mychs-macro-magic/README.md

 ### _!mmm_ **customize export to** *destination*

-When placed before a **script**, exports a template of all customizable variables and chat messages to the player's chat.
-(The destination is currently ignored.)
+When placed before a **script**, saves a **customize** block template of all customizable variables and chat messages to a macro named *destination* (and also sends it to the player's chat).

+If *destination* is `chat`, no macro is created, and the **customize** block template is only sent to the player's chat.

-If there already are any **customize** blocks in front of the script, their customizations are included in the exported template.
-Otherwise, the template contains the default values of variables and the chat messages the script would use without customization.
+Any existing script customization is included the exported template, so you only have to edit what you didn't customize before.
+If run on an uncustomized script, the template just contains the default values of variables and the chat messages the script would use without customization.

+If a macro named *destination* already exists, a backup of the entire existing macro is saved, and all non-_!mmm_ prefix and suffix lines in the existing macro are copied to the updated version of it.
+(For example, prefix lines could be Roll20 macro calls that include general script translation or customization, and a suffix line might be a macro call to the customizable script itself.)

 Note that this is a single-line command, not a block.

+### _!mmm_ **customize export to** *destination* **without backup**

+Like **customize export to** above, just without the backup.

+Convenient if you don't do very fancy things in your **customize** blocks and don't need no stinkin' backup macros cluttering up your macro library.

 ## Expressions